wp-plugins/si-contact-form/readme.txt

 If you use PoEdit to translate, it is easy to translate for a new version.
 You can open your current .po file, then select from the PoEdit menu: "Catalog" > "Update from POT file".
 Now all you have to change are the new language strings.

 == Changelog ==

+= 2.0 =
+- (25 Sep 2009) - Added full WPMU and BuddyPress compatibility.
+WPMU and BuddyPress users can now protect comment form, registration, and login from spam.
+- Added login form CAPTCHA.
+The Login form captcha is not enabled by default because it might be annoying to users.
+Only enable it if you are having spam problems related to bots automatically logging in.
+- New feature: An "advanced options" section to the options page.
+Some people wanted to change the text labels for the CAPTCHA and code input field.
+These advanced options fields can be filled in to override the standard included text labels.
+- Added new advanced options for editing inline CSS style of captcha image, audio image, and reload image.
+- Supports BuddyPress 1.0.3 and 1.1
+- Minor code cleanup.

 = 1.8 =
 - (15 Sep 2009) - Plugin options are now stored in a single database row instead of many. (and it will auto migrate/cleanup old options database rows).